 To cook the farro, in a medium saucepan, combine the rinsed farro with at least three cups water (enough water to cover the farro by a couple of inches).
 Add the salt, bring the water to a boil, then reduce the heat to maintain a gentle simmer.
 Cook until the farro is tender to the bite but still pleasantly chewy.
 (Pearled farro will take around 15 minutes; unprocessed farro will take 25 to 40 minutes.)
 Drain off the excess water and set aside.

 Meanwhile, place the chopped kale in a large serving bowl.
 Sprinkle it with a few dashes of salt and massage it with your hands by scrunching up large handfuls at a time until it’s darker and more fragrant (this makes the kale taste less bitter and makes it easier to eat).
 Set aside.

-To toast the almonds, pour them into a small or medium skillet.
-Cook over medium heat, stirring frequently (careful, they can burn), until the almonds are fragrant and starting to turn golden on the edges.
+To toast the almonds, pour them into a small skillet.
+Cook over medium heat, stirring frequently (careful, they can burn), until the almonds are fragrant and starting to turn golden on the edges, about 4 to 5 minutes.
 Pour the almonds into the bowl of massaged kale.

 To prepare the vinaigrette, simply whisk the ingredients together in a liquid measuring cup or small bowl.
 Set aside.

 Once the farro has been cooked and drained, stir in the chopped dried cherries (so they have a chance to plump up a bit) and vinaigrette (the heat will temper the garlic a bit).